 - Enables federal agencies to obtain and process collections in an efficient and timely manner.

-This automated collection is managed by the Financial Management Service bureau of the U.S. Department of the Treasury and has been used by HUD since October 1, 2007.
+This automated collection is managed by the Bureau of the Fiscal Service (formerly Financial Management Service) of the U.S. Department of the Treasury and has been used by HUD since October 1, 2007.

 Payment Processing Time